 -

-Not Letting Evidence Get in the Way of Assumptions: Testing the Clash of Civilizations Thesis with More Recent Data (Error A. Henderson, 2005)
+Henderson 2005_Not Letting Evidence Get in the Way of Assumptions: Testing the Clash of Civilizations Thesis with More Recent Data

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.